Healthlink Care Coordinator

 HELP OTHERS, MAKE A DIFFERENCE, SAVE A LIFE.

-Job Summary: The HealthLink Care Coordinator serves as the primary care coordinator that provides case coordination using an integrative approach to a predetermined number of children and/or adults.
-Interfaces with agencies to increase cooperation and consistency between home, school, and community.
-Functions as a member of a treatment team to plan, implement, and evaluate successful interventions for children, adults, and/or families.
-Embraces the key values of empowerment, normalization, rehabilitation, and continuity of care.
-The holder of this position will provide contacts with individuals that meet the requirements of the program.
-Provides advocacy, linkage, and referral services as needed; Maintains appropriate chart records; Participates in direct supervision with the program supervisor and RN Coordinator, as necessary.
-Interfaces with community agencies and referral sources to coordinate care.
-Provides medication monitoring; Completes all documentation in a timely manner; Participates in treatment team meetings with a RN Care Coordinator and/or psychiatrist/APN; Provides therapeutic support and crisis intervention; Upholds center policy and procedures, and CARF standards.
+The Healthlink Care Coordinator serves as the primary care coordinator that provides case coordination using an integrative approach to a pre-determined number of children and/or adults.
+They function as a member of the treatment team to plan, implement, and evaluate successful interventions for children, adults, and/or families.
+They will interface with community agencies and referral sources to coordinate care, as well as to increase cooperation and consistency between home, school, and community.
+They will provide advocacy, linkage, and referral services as need, participate in direct supervision with the program supervisor and RN Coordinator as necessary, and participate in treatment team meetings with a RN Care Coordinator and/or psychiatrist/APN.
+They will also maintain appropriate chart records and complete documentation in a timely manner, provide medication monitoring, provide clients with therapeutic support and crisis intervention when needed, and uphold Center policy and procedures, as well as CARF standards.

-This position requires the ability to effectively and ethically coordinate care for children, adults, and/or families.
-Ability to present professionally and work within a team format to plan, implement, and evaluate successful interventions.
-Ability to work within a team format to meet positive goals for adults and/or children and interface with other agencies involved in the ecology of the individual.
-Must have mental ability to exercise sound judgment under pressure.
-Ability to exercise sound judgment and effective decision-making, ability to set and demonstrate appropriate boundaries, ability to be an empathic listener, flexibility, willingness, and adaptability to working with diverse populations.
-Must also have the ability to communicate effectively and possess good time management and organizational skills.
-An essential job function is a reliable, predictable 40 hour per week job, on site and in the community, with regular attendance.
+The Healthlink Care Coordinator must have the ability to effectively and ethically coordinate care for children, adults, and/or families.
+They must be able to present professionally and be able to work within a team format to plan, implement, and evaluate successful interventions.
+This person must be able to work within a team format to meet positive goals for the clients.
+They must have the mental ability to exercise sound judgment under pressure, the ability to demonstrate effective decision-making skills, the ability to set and then demonstrate appropriate boundaries, the ability to be an empathetic listener, the ability to be flexible, demonstrate willingness, and be adaptable when working with diverse populations.
+They must also be able to communicate effectively and possess strong time management and organizational skills.
+They must embrace the key values of case management: empowerment, normalization, rehabilitation, and continuity of care.

 This position requires utilizing a personal dependable vehicle to conduct Center business.
 Maintaining a dependable vehicle and certified driver status is a condition of employment.

-Experience: Must have course work and or experience in the areas of cultural diversity, human development, etiology and treatment of mental illness, alcohol and drug abuse, physical and sexual abuse, suicide, and mental retardation.
-Computer experience is helpful.
+Experience: Course work and/or experience in the areas of cultural diversity, human development, etiology and treatment of mental illness, alcohol and drug abuse, physical and sexual abuse, suicide, and mental retardation is required.
+Computer experience is helpful for this position.

 Applicants should possess the ability to relate to individuals and families of varied ethnic and cultural backgrounds, ages, educational levels, and economic circumstances with respect and dignity.
 Excellent verbal, written, and computer skills are necessary in order to work effectively and collaboratively with clients, collaborating agencies, and community professionals, as well as maintaining proper documentation.
-Clinical staff members must possess reliable transportation, a valid driver's license with an F endorsement OR the ability to acquire an F endorsement on driver's license, and transport clients as needed.
+Healthlink Care Coordinators must possess reliable transportation they can conduct Center business in and already have or obtain a valid F endorsement on driver's license.
+Maintaining a dependable vehicle and certified driver status is a condition of employement.

-Physical: Hearing of normal and soft tones as well as close eye work.
-Valid driver's license.
-Lifting up to 50 lbs.
-Pushing/pulling up to 150 lbs.
-Frequent sitting, standing, walking, bending, stooping, and reaching.
+Physical: Exposure to biological hazards.
+The ability to hear normal and soft tones as well as complete close eye work.
+The ability to lift up to 50 lbs. and push/pull up to 150 lbs.
+There is frequent sitting, standing, walking, bending, stooping, and reaching in this position.
 To ensure the safety of the clients and staff, this position requires certification in and adequate implementation of verbal and physical de-escalation techniques (Handle with Care) that include a wide range of bodily movements including but not limited to grasping, holding another person, going down on knees, running, and walking.
+Physical de-escalation techniques will only be implemented at Helen Ross McNabb Center facilities, and not in community settings.

-Salary range for the Residential Counselor position starts at approximately $15.02 per hour depending on relevant experience and education.
+Salary range for this position starts at approximately $15.02 per hour depending on relevant experience and education.

 The Helen Ross McNabb Center (www.mcnabbcenter.org) is a premier not-for-profit provider of behavioral health services.
 The Center provides quality care and serves all ages in a continuum of prevention, early intervention, social, co-occurring, addiction, outpatient, and crisis services.